Chronology of Portuguese discoveries and maritime expansion

 Mapa do Mediterrâneo Ocidental 1705

 The troops are surrounded and surrender.
-After negotiations, the Portuguese forces are authorised to leave, but in exchange the Muslims demand the surrender of Ceuta.
-As a guarantee of the agreement, Prince Ferdinand is held hostage.
+After negotiations, the Portuguese forces are allowed to leave, but the Muslims demand the surrender of Ceuta in return.
+To guarantee the agreement, Prince Ferdinand was taken hostage.

-The Infante who drew up the agreement backs down after his release.
-Prince Ferdinand dies in captivity in Fez in 1443.
+The Infante, who had made the deal, backed down after his release.
+Prince Ferdinand died in captivity in Fez in 1443.

 6. DISCOVERY AND CONQUEST OF GUINEA – JANUARY 1444

-Guinea was a generic name given to black Africa that stretched south of Cape Bojador.
+Guinea was a generic name given to the black Africa that stretched south of Cape Bojador.

-After the Portuguese defeat in Tangier, there was a commitment to overseas expansion in order to reach raw materials more directly.
+After the Portuguese defeat at Tangier, there was a commitment to overseas expansion in order to get closer to raw materials.

 7. BARTOLOMEU DIAS BORN (1450?-1500) – JANUARY 1450

-He was the first European to round the Cape of Storms, later named the Cape of Good Hope, in 1488.
+He was the first European to circumnavigate the Cape of Storms, later named the Cape of Good Hope, in 1488.

-The voyage of Bartolomeu Dias transformed the name of the reckless Cape into Good Hope for opening the passage to the sea route to India.
+The voyage of Bartolomeu Dias changed the name of the dangerous Cape to Good Hope, opening the passage to the sea route to India.

-Bartolomeu Dias was considered a skilful and experienced navigator.
+Bartolomeu Dias was a skilled and experienced navigator.
 He was entrusted with various missions.
 He died when his caravel sank off the Cape of Good Hope in 1500.

 8. DISCOVERY OF CAPE VERDE – JANUARY 1456